Ordinath/tool_juggler/readme.md

 - [ ] Native compatibility for uploading CSV files and auto-generating CSV data analysis tools
 - [ ] Adding semi-autonomous agents along with conversations, capable of being added on-the-fly as packages and supplied with tools
 - [ ] Responsive design for frontend to support convenient usage on mobile devices
+- [ ] Add support of non-OpenAI models in long-term